-The COVID-19 pandemic caused a sharp drop in U.S. labor-force participation and the recovery was slow.
-As Figure 1 shows, the labor force participation among prime-age workers (25-54) declined by about 3 percentage points.
+The COVID-19 pandemic caused a sharp drop in US labor-force participation, and the recovery was slow.
+As Figure 1 shows, the labor-force participation among prime-age workers (25-54) declined by about 3 percentage points.
 The decline was more pronounced for those without a college degree.
 Furthermore, the pace of recovery of the labor supply was significantly different across US states.
-In December 2022, for example, the LFP among prime-age workers was still 5 percentage points below the trend in Michigan, while the LFP gap from the trend disappeared in Georgia.
-On average, the LFP was around 1 percentage point below the trend, with a standard deviation of 2 percentage points across US states.
+In December 2022, for example, LFP among prime-age workers was still 5 percentage points below the trend in Michigan, while the LFP gap from the trend disappeared in Virginia.
+On average, LFP was around 2 percentage points below the trend in December 2022, with a standard deviation of 2 percentage points across US states.